De Montfort University Graduate Diploma in Law

 You will need to have valid right to be in the UK that is not dependent upon your studies.
 Your enrolment with Leicester De Montfort Law School will not entitle you to apply for a student visa due to the part-time nature of these courses.

-Some hotels offer DMU student rates and a list of recommended accommodation is sent out with the pre-reading.
+Some hotels offer DMU student rates.
 You might also visit www.goleicestershire.com for further information on accommodation in Leicester or call Leicester Tourist Information on 0116 299 8888.

 Why Leicester De Montfort Law School